 Ingredients you should choose

-It is a mild exfoliant that removes dead skin cells from the dry areas as well as cleansing your pores.
+- Lactic acid: It is a mild exfoliant that removes dead skin cells from the dry areas as well as cleanses your pores.

 Skincare routine for combination skin